vdclab/vdclab-wiki/EMBL-EBI-MSA-ClustalOmega.md

 title: EBI : Clustal Omega
 description: Clustal Omega is a new multiple sequence alignment program that uses seeded guide trees and HMM profile-profile techniques to generate alignments between three or more sequences.
 published: true
-date: 2020-04-30T11:26:00.465Z
+date: 2020-04-30T11:46:49.705Z
 tags: genomes, tool, sequence alignment, proteins
 ---

 # European Bioinformatics Institute Multiple Sequence Alignment (MSA): Clustal Omega

 > Clustal Omega is a multiple sequence alignment program that uses seeded guide trees and HMM profile-profile techniques to generate alignments between three or more sequences.
 It produces biologically meaningful multiple sequence alignments of divergent sequences.
 Evolutionary relationships can be seen via viewing Cladograms or Phylograms.
+Clustal Omega improves on ClustalW mainly through increased alignment accuracy and improved scaling to many sequences.
 {.is-info}

 ## Website